Val d’Isere Set to be 2030 Olympic Venue with Meribel Missing Out

 Long-distance speed skating will take place in Heerenveen in the Netherlands.

-Next week the IOC meets in Lausanne to consider which winter sports disciplines will take part in the 2030 Games with some looking like getting the axe as new ones are approved.
+This week the IOC meets in Lausanne to consider which winter sports disciplines will be part of the 2030 Games with some looking like getting the axe as new ones are approved.

 See here for the full details: